fiskl-accounting/help-docs/docs/Integrations/Payment-Gateways/stripe-integration.md

 - You can switch between payment gateways when creating a new invoice
 - To remove a payment gateway, select the small "x" at the top of each gateway in the Integrations menu

-For more information on creating and sending invoices, refer to the "Sending Invoices" article in this guide.
+For more information on creating and sending invoices, refer to the "Sending invoices" article in this guide.

 Remember: Keeping your Stripe connection up-to-date ensures smooth payment processing and accurate financial data in Fiskl.